Hargeisa: Transportation

 Buses are the most commonly used form of public transportation in Hargeisa.
 They travel on a number of routes serving nearly all of the city's districts.
 Intercity bus services are also available, which connect Hargeisa to other major cities and towns across Somaliland, including Burao, Berbera and Borama.

 With the growth of urban development, several new taxi companies have sprung up in Hargeisa.

-Hargeisa Taxi is another of the recent taxi firms based in Hargeisa.
-It has a fleet of four small compact cars and seven passenger minivans, in addition to around 19 other vehicles.
-GPS devices installed by the Sahal Technology firm allow the cab company's dispatch office to monitor its taxis to ensure that they travel within the speed limit.
-The office can also disable the vehicles online in the event of theft.
-Other new taxi firms serving Hargeisa include Dalhis Taxi and Marodi Jeh Taxi.
-Fares are inexpensive, costing between 15,000 and 18,000 Somaliland shillings ($2–$3 USD) per ride, the US dollar is also widely accepted alongside the local currency.

 International Airport

 For air transportation, the city is served by the Hargeisa International Airport.
 The Somali-owned private carriers Daallo Airlines and Jubba Airways offer flights to various other towns in neighbouring Somalia, such as Mogadishu, Bosaso and Galkayo.
 Trips to international destinations are also available, including to Djibouti and Dubai.
 It has recently gained more airlines such as Ethiopian Airlines and flydubai.
 However, both airlines have listed the city as being in Somalia since August 2024, following an ultimatum from the Somali government, which would have otherwise seen them prohibited from using Somali airspace.